zaiisao/Documentation/en/Interactive Broadcast/co_host_ios.md

 title: Build a Client
 description:
 platform: iOS
-updatedAt: Thu Jul 09 2020 09:49:27 GMT+0800 (CST)
+updatedAt: Mon Jul 13 2020 03:00:10 GMT+0800 (CST)
 ---
 # Build a Client
-This article describes how to implement the basic features of PK Host.
+This article describes how to implement the basic features of multi-hosted interactive streaming.

 ## Flowchart